shoeffner/mthesis/src/introduction.md

 from the context, whichever is correct.
 In case you did not receive this thesis in a print format with an attached +SDcard, you can find the thesis' source material online at https://github.com/shoeffner/mthesis and the pdf version at https://shoeffner.github.io/mthesis.
-The source code for the Gaze library is available at https://github.com/shoeffner/gaze and its documentation can be found at https://shoeffner.github.io/gaze/latest.
+The source code for the \Gaze{} library is available at https://github.com/shoeffner/gaze and its documentation can be found at https://shoeffner.github.io/gaze/latest.